 - Sin in your life (Psalm 32:3-5)

+IV.
 Defeating Depression Begins with the Right Diagnosis

 All things considered, defeating depression requires a multifaceted approach.
 A trained mental health specialist needs to diagnose and treat MDD.
 They must also screen for suicidal thoughts.